We have all felt the mood changing effect of music. Here is the science behind what is actually happening inside the brain.

 7. SINGING TOGETHER BRINGS US TOGETHER:

 Singing can be a great social opportunity bringing together people from all walks of life.
-Research from Finland last year published in Music Education Research detailed that a study of around a thousand Finnish school children, across many different schools, who took extra music classes actually reported a higher satisfaction about the school and their own sense of achievement and perceived opportunities (vii)
+Research from Finland last year published in Music Education Research detailed that a study of around a thousand Finnish school children, across many different schools, who took extra music classes actually reported a higher satisfaction about the school and their own sense of achievement and perceived opportunities (vii).

 The lead researcher Päivi-Sisko Eerola, said: “Singing in a choir and ensemble performance are popular activities at extended music classes.
 Other studies have established that people find it very satisfying to synchronize with one another.
 That increases affiliation within the group and may even make people like each other more than before.”